will-thomson4/react-stateful-animations/README.md

-# React Stateful Animations Package 📽️
+# React Stateful Animations 📽️

 Use this library of stateful animations in your **React** application.
 Current animations: